unclereeemus/ytmp/README.md

   N [-r] <search|entry> ...
   		accepts args acceptable for 'P' and 'e'. plays the songs in the order the args are sent
-		one after another. if the first arg is '-r' then once all the args have been played play the next thing after what was playing before 'N' was run.
+		one after another. starts playing after current song ends if there is a song playing. if the first arg is '-r' then once all the args have been played play the next thing after what was playing before 'N' was run (useful for '-d' trailings).
-		example: ytmp e <search1> <2> <search2> <p+5> will play the fuzzy match
+		example: ytmp '<search 1>' <p+5> <search2> <80> p will play the fuzzy match
-		for search1 then entry 2 then fuzzy match for search2 then the entry 5 ahead of what's currently playing.
+		for 'search 1' then 5 ahead of that match then the match for search2 then entry 74 then entry 73
 		* if a 'p' or 'n' is sent (without +|-#), it will be interpreted as ytmp n|p.

   -n 		get notified when mpv exits (i.e. song finishes) except when it quits because the